ueberdosis/tiptap/docs/src/data/posts/schema.md

 This schema is *very* strict.
 You can’t use any HTML-element or attribute that is not defined in your schema.

-For example if you paste something like `This is <strong>important</strong>` into tiptap and don’t have registed any extension that handles `strong` tags, you’ll only see `This is important`.
+For example if you paste something like `This is <strong>important</strong>` into tiptap and don’t have registered any extension that handles `strong` tags, you’ll only see `This is important`.